 Study Abroad - Program Proposals

-The International Education Center welcomes proposals for new study abroad programs.
+The Center for Global Education and Engagement welcomes proposals for new study abroad programs.
 Learn more details about study abroad program proposals.

 McGlothlin Faculty Travel Grant Program

 With the support of the McGlothlin Family Endowment, international travel grants of up to $2,000 will be awarded to Radford University faculty to supplement the costs of international travel related to planning projects designed to internationalize the Radford University curriculum.
 Preference is given to faculty developing future study abroad programs and/or comparative courses in one's discipline.
 Learn more about the McGlothlin International Travel Grants.

 Individual awards of $1,000 will be given to faculty who participate in exchange projects with Radford University's exchange partners.
 These projects may involve teaching, researching, mentoring, observing, or otherwise collaborating with our partners, but must also include a return visit to Radford University of a faculty member from a partner university.

 Radford University faculty and staff may apply to the Visiting International Scholar Program for a grant to create an exchange with a scholar from another country.
 Funds will be made available to support three-to-six week visits of international scholars to Radford University, where they will interact with faculty, staff, and students, both within and outside of the classroom.
 The Visiting International Scholar program will also provide funding for the Radford University faculty “host” to visit the scholar’s home institution for a reciprocal short-term scholarly visit in a different semester.
 Ideally, the “exchange” will be completed within a three-year period.
 For more information, contact please contact the Center for Global Education and Engagement at firstname.lastname@example.org.